 In some cases, a behaviourist may be needed to assess the situation and provide more strategies.
 This option should be explored if anxiety has already set in for an extended period of time.

 My two Abyssinian guinea pigs have thrived during a lockdown.
 They love having my husband and I around more often and have become more outgoing and interactive as they continue to trust us more.
 Smaller pets such as guinea pigs, rabbits, mice, and hamsters are also sensitive to the daily routine.
 Being conscious of spending too much time with them and making an effort to leave them alone for varying periods throughout the day is beneficial.
-This should mean that the inevitable transition back to work will be more manageable.
+This should mean the inevitable transition back to work will be more manageable.